imagej/imagej.github.io/pages/Generic_dialog.md

 By default, script and plugins process the last selected image.
 However sometime one needs to specify different images or files as input.
-The subclass {% capture includecontent %} project = Fiji | package =
-fiji/util/gui | class = GenericDialogPlus {% endcapture %}

-{% include javadoc content=includecontent %}
+The subclass {% include javadoc project='Fiji' package='fiji/util/gui'

-`provides a couple of handful methods for such cases, while all methods shown above are inherited from the GenericDialog class.`
+class='GenericDialogPlus' %} provides a couple of handful methods for such cases, while all methods shown above are inherited from the GenericDialog class.

 ``` python
 from fiji.util.gui import GenericDialogPlus